 3.1.
-Cape Bank MCZ
+Cape Bank MPA

-Cape Bank MCZ is found in the south west of England and is located within the Western Channel and Celtic Sea.
-Cape Bank MCZ lies to the west of the Land's End peninsula and extends approximately 33 kilometres (km) from the coast.
+Cape Bank MPA is found in the south-west of England and is located within the Western Channel and Celtic Sea.
+Cape Bank MPA lies to the west of the Land's End peninsula and extends approximately 33 kilometres (km) from the coast.
 The site protects an area of approximately 474 square kilometres (km2) (Figure 3).

-It is a joint inshore and offshore site and fishing in the site is regulated by Cornwall Inshore Fisheries and Conservation Authority (IFCA, 0-6 nm) and MMO (>6 nm) and relevant SNCBs for the site are NE (0-12 nm) and JNCC (>12 nm).
+It is a joint inshore and offshore site and fishing in the site is regulated by Cornwall IFCA (0 to 6 nm) and MMO (>6 nm) and relevant SNCBs for the site are Natural England (0 to 12 nm) and JNCC (>12 nm).

-Bottom towed gear is already prohibited in the majority of the Cape Bank MCZ via the Land's End and Cape Bank European Marine Site (Specified Areas) Bottom Towed Gear Byelaw18.
+Bottom towed gear is already prohibited in the majority of the Cape Bank MPA via the Lands End and Cape Bank European Marine Site (Specified Areas) Bottom Towed Gear Byelaw10.

-There is no direct management of the MCZ by Cornwall IFCA, however the following byelaws may impact upon the use of bottom towed gear within the site:
+There is no direct management of the MPA by Cornwall IFCA, however the following byelaws may impact upon the use of bottom towed gear within the site: